stacksjs/ts-pkgx/docs/packages/lua.md

 ## Related Packages

-These packages work well with lua.org:
+These packages work well with lua:

 - [`luarocks.org`](luarocksorg.md) - LuaRocks is the package manager for the Lua programming language.